nicoleontech/task-management-client/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Alternatively if you wish to run this application inside a docker container, you could follow the steps bellow:
+- open a cli, go to the source directory of the project and execute this bat file: task-management-client-startup.bat.
+- navigate to `http://localhost:4200/`.
+The application will be accessible via localhost.
+The above mentioned steps will build a docker image for the client application and run it inside a docker container.

 ## Code scaffolding